-In USD For the e year ended 31 Dece mber
+For the For the year ended 31 December

-2021 2020 2019
+In USD 2021 2020 2019

 Income tax benefit 4,718,036 3,155,704 5,378,552

 4,718,036 3,155,704 5,378,552

 28.2 Deferred tax asset

 Deferred income taxes reflect the net tax effects of temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes at the enacted rates.
 The significant components of the Group's deferred tax assets is resulted from the carried forward tax losses from current and previous year which are expected to be recoverable once the group is able to generate taxable income in future periods.
 The movement of deferred tax assets during the year was as follows: